More than 65 million people in the United States provide care for chronically ill, disabled or aged family members or friends during any given year.

 “The theme for this month of November is BELIEVE in yourself… PROTECT your health….
 REACH OUT for help. month there is a special emphasis on the need for all of us to help family caregivers protect their health in order to have a more satisfying life and be better able to provide their loved one with the best care possible.”
 (Family Caregiving 101)

 As one who has been caregiving for my own father off and on over the past year, I know first hand the importance of this job.
 I also know the support that is needed for these caregivers, as many of them put their own health at risk to care for their loved one/s.
 There are many factors that come into play on this topic and raising AWARENESS about the vital roles these caregivers fulfill is extremely important.
 When caregiving for someone with a brain tumor there are many factors to consider.
 The spouse and/or loved ones are also severely impacted by the disease/brain tumor.
 A family caregiver may find that their caregiving extends beyond the patient to his or her spouse and extended family members as well.
+That is why finding the best support is incredibly important for all family members and those that are ill.
+This includes putting in a security alarm system for home so that a family member who is in distress can use it to call for help and get a quick response by emergency services when needed.

 I also know the impact that this job can have on caregivers.
 It takes a lot of hard work and perseverance and can be emotionally and mentally testing.
 Sometimes, family caregivers have to understand that a job like this can be so exhausting that they need to take a break.
 There is the option of home care services perth to look after your elderly loved ones when the task becomes too strenuous.
 Everyone needs a break sometimes, and looking after yourself is just as important as your elderly loved ones care.